wadkar20/devops/README.md

 4) docker images                 -------  list all downloaded docker image
 5) docker rmi <image id>         -------  remove image by id and name

+# terraform
+What is major difference between local variables and normal variable Task :- Find the file meaning after init
+Task :- What is meaning of terraform.tfstate find meaning terraform.tfstate.backup after applying Task :- How to integrate terraform with your provider aws without using access key and secret access key What is import block?

+# jenkins
+what is the difference between jar and war file difference between ci and cd